- There are two main ways to capture the audio output from your computer: through built-in or external speakers or a pair of headsets.

-If you upgraded to Windows 10 recently and you started having issues with your Bluetooth headset or perhaps it suddenly failed to connect to your computer, you’re in the right place.
+If you recently upgraded to Windows 10 and you started having issues with your Bluetooth headsets or perhaps they suddenly failed to connect to your computer, you’re in the right place.

 In this tutorial, you’ll find what could be causing this issue and how to permanently fix it.

-How to solve Bluetooth headset connections in Windows 8.1 or Windows 10
+How to solve Bluetooth headset connections in Windows 10

 - Tweak your Registry